-The USS Yorktown (Yorktown) is a World War II era Essex-class aircraft carrier donated by the U.S. Navy to South Carolina in 1975.
-A registered National Historic Landmark, Yorktown is the featured attraction at the Patriot's Point Maritime Museum facility located along Charleston Harbor.
-It hosts over 300,000 visitors per year.

-Yorktown was donated as-is and contains approximately 160,000 gallons of legacy fuel and 1.75 million gallons of contaminated ballast water.
-Both pose serious environmental hazard risks.
-The legacy fuel and contaminated ballast water must be remediated to avoid an uncontrolled release which would result in substantial and potentially disastrous environmental, economic, commercial, and recreational marine impacts.
+The USS Yorktown (Yorktown), a World War II-era Essex-class aircraft carrier, was donated by the U.S. Navy to South Carolina in 1975 and is a registered National Historic Landmark.
+Located at the Patriot's Point Maritime Museum along Charleston Harbor, the Yorktown is a significant attraction, drawing over 300,000 visitors annually.
+Despite its historical value, the Yorktown was donated in an "as-is" condition, containing approximately 160,000 gallons of legacy fuel and 1.75 million gallons of contaminated ballast water.
+These substances pose severe environmental risks, necessitating urgent remediation to prevent a potentially catastrophic release that could have substantial environmental, economic, commercial, and recreational impacts on the marine environment.

 In July 2022, Governor McMaster issued an Executive Order directing SCOR to utilize available funds to scope Yorktown's remediation.
 Once completed, SCOR was directed to coordinate with other agencies and undertake the remediation of the environmental threats.
 SCOR started the study with other funds and awaited a specific authorization from the General Assembly to use ARPA funds for Yorktown.
 The General Assembly passed an authorizing Joint Resolution in April 2023.
-The final budget for the Yorktown project will be set once the study and repair scope are established.